tokers/zstd-nginx-module/README.md

 # Installation

 To use theses modules, configure your nginx branch with `--add-module=/path/to/zstd-nginx-module`.
-Several points should be taken care.
+Several points should be taken care of.

-* You can set environment variables `ZSTD_INC` and `ZSTD_LIB` to specify the path to `zstd.h` and the path to zstd shared library represently.
+* You can set environment variables `ZSTD_INC` and `ZSTD_LIB` to specify the path to `zstd.h` and the path to zstd shared library respectively.
-* static library will be tried prior to dynamic library, since this Nginx module uses some **advanced APIs** where static linking is recommended.
+* static library will be attempted prior to dynamic library, since this Nginx module uses some **advanced APIs** where static linking is recommended.
 * System's zstd bundle will be linked if `ZSTD_INC` and `ZSTD_LIB` are not specified.
 * Both `ngx_http_zstd_static_module` and `ngx_http_zstd_filter_module` will be configured.